usmanhalalit/DjangoRealtime/README.md

 ## How it works

-Built on HTTP Server-Sent Events (SSE) and PostgreSQL pub/sub.
+Built on HTTP Server-Sent Events (SSE) and native PostgreSQL NOTIFY/LISTEN.
 Everything is auto-configured:

-- **Secure by default** - events are user-scoped by default, not broadcast to everyone
+- **Secure by default** - events are user-scoped by default
 - **Works everywhere** - SSE is your standard HTTP, no WebSocket complexity
 - **Scales across workers** - multiple Django processes can communicate via PostgreSQL
-- **Zero fluff** - runs on your existing Django + PostgreSQL stack
+- **Zero fluff** - runs on your existing Django + PostgreSQL stack.
-- **Automatic reconnection** - handles network interruptions seamlessly
+- **Automatic reconnection** - handles network interruptions seamlessly, for both client and server
 - **Event persistence** - events stored in database for reliability and replay
 - **Django admin integration** - view and replay events from the admin panel
 - **Sync or async views** - keep using sync views, only make sure to use asgi server